nemanjajelisijevic/javaDaemon/README.md

 # javaDaemon
-async library for java (for now tested on android)
+java code generator/library (for now operational on android) for concurrent execution.
+Based on thread per object idea.

 Generates a wrapper (Daemon) class which is an async representation of an annotated prototype class.
 Or an interface.